What is BVT?

 - Include only critical test cases in BVT.

-You can make this critical functionality test cases inclusion task simple by communicating with all those involved in project development and testing life cycle.
-Such process should negotiate BVT test cases, which ultimately ensure BVT success.
-Set some BVT quality standards and these standards can be met only by analyzing major project features and scenarios.
+You can make this critical functionality test case inclusion task simple by communicating with all those involved in the project development and testing life cycle.
+Such a process should negotiate BVT test cases, which ultimately ensure BVT success.

-1) Test case for creating text file.
+- Test case for creating the text file.

 Say Build verification automation test suite executed after any new build.

-2) The BVT owner (person executing and maintaining the BVT suite) inspects the result of BVT.
+- The BVT owner (person executing and maintaining the BVT suite) inspects the result of BVT.

 This process gets repeated for every new build.

-Why BVT or build fails?
+Why did BVT or Build Fail?

-BVT breaks sometimes.
-This doesn’t mean that there is always bug in the build.
-There are some other reasons to build fail like test case coding error, automation suite error, infrastructure error, hardware failures etc.
+There are a few other reasons to build fail like test case coding errors, automation suite errors, infrastructure errors, hardware failures etc.

-Tips for BVT success:
+Tips for BVT Success

 thanks a lot Vijay for the post.